ANSSI-FR/MLA/doc/src/FUZZING.md

 ```

 If you have found crashes, try to replay them with either:
-* Peruvian rabbit mode of AFL: cargo afl run -i - -o out -C ../target/debug/mla-fuzz-afl
+* Peruvian rabbit mode of AFL: `cargo afl run -i - -o out -C ../target/debug/mla-fuzz-afl`
-* Direct replay: ../target/debug/mla-fuzz-afl < out/crashes/crash_id
+* Direct replay: `../target/debug/mla-fuzz-afl < out/crashes/crash_id`
-* Debugging: uncomment the "Replay sample" part of mla-fuzz-afl/src/main.rs, and add dbg!() when it is needed
+* Debugging: uncomment the "Replay sample" part of `mla-fuzz-afl/src/main.rs`, and add `dbg!()` when it is needed

-Warning: The stability is quite low, likely due to the process used for the scenario (deserialization from the data provided by AFL) and variability of inner algorithms, such as brotli.
-Crashes, if any, might not be reproducible or due to the mla-fuzz-afl inner working, which is a bit complex (and therefore likely buggy).
-One can comment irrelevant parts in mla-fuzz-afl/src/main.rs to ensure a better experience.
+Warning: The stability is quite low, likely due to the process used for the scenario (deserialization from the data provided by AFL) and variability of inner algorithms, such as `brotli`.
+Crashes, if any, might not be reproducible or due to the `mla-fuzz-afl` inner working, which is a bit complex (and therefore likely buggy).
+One can comment irrelevant parts in `mla-fuzz-afl/src/main.rs` to ensure a better experience.

 ## OSS-Fuzz (libFuzzer) Fuzzing

 An OSS-Fuzz-compatible libFuzzer harness is available in fuzz/.
-The fuzzing logic is shared with the AFL-based fuzzer through the mla-fuzz/ crate.
+The fuzzing logic is shared with the AFL-based fuzzer through the `mla-fuzz/` crate.

 ### OSS-Fuzz Integration